-Are you cut out for the crazy, hectic and yet super fulfilling life of being an entrepreneur?
-We’ve worked with countless business owners over the years—we spend time with startup owners, owners of growing companies, even people juggling four or five companies at once.
+Are you cut out for the crazy, hectic, and yet super fulfilling life of being an entrepreneur?
+We’ve worked with countless business owners over the years, and thanks to our conferences and digital summits, we spend a lot of time with startup owners, owners of growing companies, even people juggling four or five companies at once.
 Unfortunately, not every business owner will make it for the long haul, but I’ve definitely noticed seven traits that are common threads among those who do well.

 1. You’re Curious.

-You don’t ever think you know it all, and you’re always learning, experimenting and hungry for more, no matter how long you’ve been in the business.
-Your vision and passion inspires others into action and your curiosity keeps your business innovative.
+You don’t ever think you know it all, and you’re always learning, experimenting, and hungry for more, no matter how long you’ve been in the business.
+Your vision and passion inspire others to action and your curiosity keeps your business innovative.

 2. You’re Highly Engaged.